 Is Lexapro or Zoloft Better for Treating Anxiety and Depression?

-Lexapro and Zoloft are both SSRIs, and most patients report the same results when using them.
-If your anxiety or depression symptoms are connected to PTSD or OCD, then Zoloft may be able to provide more comprehensive relief.
-Your healthcare provider will be able to help you make a decision based on your medical history and specific mental health needs.
+If your anxiety or depression symptoms are connected to post-traumatic stress disorder or obsessive-compulsive disorder, then Zoloft may be able to provide more comprehensive relief.
+Your healthcare provider can help you decide based on your medical history and specific mental health needs.

 Can I Drive on Lexapro?